nccgroup/SteppingStones/README.md

 ## Cobalt Strike Integration Details

 The preferred method of integrating Cobalt Strike is via SSBot.
-This requires a licensed copy of Cobalt Strike in /opt/cobaltstrike or c:\tools\cobaltstrike-dist\cobaltstrike which will be used to contact any (enabled) team servers configured in the Web interface.
+This requires a licensed copy of Cobalt Strike in /opt/cobaltstrike or c:\tools\cobaltstrike which will be used to contact any (enabled) team servers configured in the Web interface.

 Once integrated:
 * Source/Target dropdowns will include beacons